Focus43/jhcfa/README.md

 # Center For The Arts

 To hack on this project, you'll need VirtualBox and Vagrant installed on your local machine.
 The `vagrant` directory is a submodule, thus you'll to initialize it.

-From the project root, use the command below to initialize the submodule (and any other ones relevant in the project):
+From the project root, use the command below to initialize the vagrant submodule (and any other ones relevant in the project):

 ```
 $: git submodule update --init --recursive